-Investigate new routing paradigms so as to design, develop and validate experimentally a distributed and dynamic routing scheme for the Internet.
-The resulting routing scheme intends to address the fundamental limits of current stretch-1 shortest-path routing in terms of routing table scalability but also in terms of topology and policy dynamics (perform efficiently under dynamic network conditions).

-The range of routing paradigms that the project investigates covers a spectrum ranging from dynamic compact routing to greedy routing and its variants, e.g., updateful and updateless.
+Explore novel routing paradigms so as to design, develop and validate experimentally a distributed and adaptive routing scheme suitable for the Internet dynamics and its evolution.
+The routing scheme to be designed aims at circumventing the fundamental limits of current BGP Internet routing in terms of routing table scalability (memory space) but also in terms of adaptation efficiency under topology and policy dynamics (communication cost and computational complexity).
+For this purpose, a wide-spectrum of schemes ranging from dynamic compact routing to geometric routing and its variants, e.g., updateful and updateless.